Battle of Qingshanli: Combat

 The Japanese forces who joined the expedition were the 28th Brigade of the 19th Division, which was on its way back to Japan, and two units from the 11th and 13th Divisions who had been sent to Vladivostok.
 Among them, only the 19th Division of the Choson Army of Japan, part of the Imperial Japanese Army garrisoned in Korea, engaged in combat.
 The 19th Division was deployed to Hunchun (Isobayashi Detachment), Wangqing (Kimura Detachment) and Yanji-Helong (Azuma Detachment).
 The Isobayashi and Kimura detachments engaged in no significant conflict.

 From 21 to 23 October, the Northern military administration office army led by Kim Jwa-jin lured Japanese soldiers and attacked them in Baiyunping (白雲坪), Quanshuiping (泉水坪), and Wanlougou (完樓溝).
 The Korean guerilla force was victorious.
 The Japanese forces were eventually relieved by the Azuma Detachment.

-The Azuma Detachment engaged in combat with the Korean Independence Army on 23 October; Korean forces were led led by Hong Beom-do.
+The Azuma Detachment engaged in combat with the Korean Independence Army on 23 October; Korean forces were led by Hong Beom-do.
 The Korean troops had the Japanese Azuma Detachment at a disadvantage, and the two forces fought the final battle in the town of Yulang (漁郎村).
 The Korean army claimed to have killed 1,200 Japanese soldiers and wounded thousands of others on 26 October, though the number of casualties is debated.
 After the assault, Korean forces retreated, pursued by the Japanese army.

 The number of Japanese casualties was exaggerated, according Kim Hak-Cheor (also known as Song Jin-woo), who participated in many battles as a member of the Korean Independence Army.
 He argued that the number of Japanese casualties was exaggerated by a factor of 300 or more.
 According to him, when Korean independence forces encountered the Japanese army, they lost 9 out of 10 times, and even if they won, they could only kill 2 or 3 Japanese soldiers.